Marapu: Lawsuit

+Distribution

+According to Marapu activist Antonius Jawamara, there were around 200 thousand Marapu adherents in Sumba in 2000, and in 2023, there were 16,700 schoolchildren who professed Marapu as their religion in East Sumba Regency alone.
+Jawamara estimated that in 2023 there were around 100 thousand adherents in the whole of Sumba.

 Beliefs

 Those who practice Marapu believe in temporary life in the world and eternal life in the Doomsday, the world of spirits in Marapu heaven – Prai Marapu.
 The word Marapu means: